Urobobros/SimpleWhpDemo/readme.md

 ## Build
 To build this project, you are required to install [VS2022](https://visualstudio.microsoft.com/) and [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).
+In addition, the C version relies on the OpenAL headers and libraries.
+You can obtain them by installing [OpenAL Soft](https://openal-soft.org/) via [vcpkg](https://github.com/microsoft/vcpkg) or any other package manager.

 To build test cases, you are required to install [NASM](https://nasm.us/). \
 Run the following command to build a test case: